apigovau/api-descriptions/abs/DataApi.md

 #### component value (dimension member/attribute value)

 An individual value for a given component.
 That is, dimension members for the given dimension or values for the given attribute.
--	id - identifier for this dimension member or attribute value - unique within this dimension or attribute
+-	id - identifier for this dimension member or attribute value - unique within this dimension or attribute.
--	name - human-readable name for this dimension member or attribute value
+-	name - human-readable name for this dimension member or attribute value.
--	description - if used it will provided additional information about the dimension member or attribute value
+-	description - if used it will provided additional information about the dimension member or attribute value.
 -	order - an integer signifying the original order of this value within its codelist.
 You can use order to reconstruct the component value hierarchy.
 E.g order allows you to display dimension members in the correct order when visualising data.
 Note that the order of observations and component values in their array is not significant.
 -	parent - the ID of the parent for this component value (if this value is part of a hierarchical codelist).
 The parent value will only be present in the message if it also has data present.
--	annotations - A collection of indices of the corresponding annotations for this component value.
+-	annotations - a collection of indices of the corresponding annotations for this component value.
 Indices refer to a position in the array of annotations in the structure field.

 #### annotations